pyeventsourcing/eventsourcing/docs/topics/domainmodel.rst

 Custom commands
 ---------------

-The entity base classes can also be extended by adding "command" methods that publish events.
+The entity base classes can be extended with custom command methods.
 In general, the arguments of a command will be used to perform some work.
-Then, the result of the work will be used to construct a domain event that represents what happened.
-And then, the domain event will be applied and published.
+Then, the result of the work will be used to trigger a domain event that represents what happened.
+Please note, command methods normally have no return value.

-Methods like this, for example the ``set_password()`` method of the ``User`` entity below, normally have no return value.
-The method creates an encoded string from a raw password, and then uses the ``change_attribute()`` method to apply and publish an ``AttributeChanged`` event for the ``_password`` attribute with the encoded password.
+For example, the ``set_password()`` method of the ``User`` entity below is given a raw password.
+It creates an encoded string from the raw password, and then uses the ``change_attribute()`` method to trigger an ``AttributeChanged`` event for the ``_password`` attribute with the encoded password.

 .. code:: python